How are the Global Coworking Surveys and Coworking Trends Surveys conducted?

 In addition, exchange rates often do not directly consider the cost of living.
 They also continue to change after the survey is conducted, and readers would have to account for significant changes in a dimension that has nothing to do with the overall coworking market.

-For this reason, we rarely collect data that includes currencies.
-Instead, we collect relative values, which are easier to compare on a global and long-term basis.
+For this reason, we rarely collect data including currency values, except for the US, the Eurozone, and other major countries when possible.
+Instead, we collect relative values, which are easier to compare globally and over the long term.

 Measuring & Separating System: